JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 ## Exercise 2 - Ask Copilot to help you create an icebreaker slide
 Copilot can help generate an idea and then a slide for a fun icebreaker to keep our audience occupied while others join.

-1. Let's first change the view in PowerPoint, if necessary.
+1. Let's change the view in PowerPoint.
 Select **View -> Normal** and then return to the **Home** ribbon view.

-1. Open the Copilot pane and enter the following prompt:
+1. If not already, open the Copilot pane and enter the following prompt:

      *Can you help me brainstorm an icebreaker question that would be good for a global audience?
 Provide three options for me to choose from*